jlapeyre/SampleShots.jl/python/sampling_and_counts.md

   do sampling repeatedly.
 There are different sub-algorithms that can be chosen for each of the two methods.

-### Some of the many issues that affect which is better
+### A few of the issues that affect which is better

 Note that the multinomial method is always better for large enough $n$.